-Policy PUBDM21: Light pollution and dark skies
+Policy PUBDM22: Light pollution and dark skies

 See map at Appendix C: Light Pollution and Dark Skies - map of zones.
-Also shown on policies maps.

-The tranquillity and dark sky experience of the Broads will be Conserved and enhanced.
+The tranquillity and dark sky experience of the Broads will be maintained and improved.

 Development proposals are required to address light spillage and eliminate all unnecessary forms of artificial outdoor lighting by ensuring that: